Wade H. Elmer

 Voice: (203) 974-8503 Fax: (203) 974-8502

-Dr. Elmer serves as Chief Scientist for the Department of Plant Pathology and Ecology.
+Dr. Elmer serves as Vice Director, and Chief Scientist for the Department of Plant Pathology and Ecology.
 As a plant pathologist, he studies the ecology and control of soilborne fungi that infect crops important to the citizens of Connecticut.
 He has expertise in the fungal genus Fusarium which contains many species that cause diseases of crops.

 B. S. (1978); Virginia Polytechnic Institute and State University, Horticulture